 - The introduction to the manual has an updated Steps in Priority Order for using the Hematopoietic and Lymphoid Neoplasm Coding Manual & Database.

 The rules, guidelines, and the Hematopoietic Database follow the World Health Organization (WHO) Classification of Tumours of Haematopoietic and Lymphoid Tissues.
-4th ed.
+Revised 4th ed.
 Swerdlow SH, Campo E, Harris NL, Jaffe ES, Pileri SA, Stein H, Thiele J, Vardiman JW, eds.
 WHO Classification of Tumours, Volume 2.
-IARC Press; 2008.
+IARC Press; 2016.